rhdeck/react-native-ios-setfamily/README.md

-# react-native-ios-setdevice
+# react-native-ios-setfamily

-Command-line plugin to manage the RN app type
+Command-line plugin to manage the RN app device family (iPad, iPhone, or Universal)

 # Usage

-## react-native setdevice <ipad|iphone|universal>
+## react-native setfamily <ipad|iphone|universal>

-Saves the type of device you want this app to be in your package.json
+Saves the family of device you want this app to be in your package.json

 ## react-native link